Contrary and Contradictory

 1. Definition

-— Two propositions P and Q are contradictory when they cannot be simultaneously true or simultaneously false; that is, one of them is true, and the other is false, as shown in the following truth-table (see Logical connectives)
+— Two propositions P and Q are contradictory if they cannot be simultaneously true or simultaneously false; that is, one of them is true, and the other is false, as shown in the following truth table (see Logical connectives)

 P Q P contradictory with Q